-Common symptoms of GERD include heartburn and/or acid regurgitation.
+Common symptoms of acid reflux include heartburn and/or acid regurgitation.
 Heartburn starts as a burning sensation in your chest.
-It occasionally can rise into your throat, leaving a sour taste in your mouth.
+It occasionally can rise into your throat, leaving a sour taste in your mouth and a feeling of a burning throat.
 When you experience this symptom, it’s called acid regurgitation.

 Gastroesophageal reflux disease occurs when the muscle between your stomach and esophagus (the LES) weakens.
-There are many reasons for this, and most of them are lifestyle-related and include obesity, pregnancy, diabetes, cigarette smoking, asthma, alcohol abuse, and consuming certain foods and beverages:
+There are many causes of acid reflux, most of them are lifestyle-related and include obesity, pregnancy, diabetes, cigarette smoking, asthma, alcohol abuse, and consuming certain foods and beverages such as:

 - Carbonated beverages